-The Specification for Services includes SCHEDULE A, General Requirements; SCHEDULE B, Specific Tree Maintenance Operations; and SCHEDULE C, Specific Tree Planting and Establishment Operations.
+The Specification for Services includes SCHEDULE A - General Requirements; SCHEDULE B - Specific Tree Maintenance Operations; and SCHEDULE C - Specific Tree Planting and Establishment Operations.
 They shall take precedence over any publications, referred to within the Specification for Services.
+This is SCHEDULE A - General Requirements.

-If the Contractor becomes aware of any discrepancy, omission, error, or ambiguity within the Specification for Services, or other contents of the Contract, or any other document, publication, literature, or recognised practice or standard of workmanship to which the Contract refers, this will not vitiate or invalidate the Contract, nor release the Contractor from their obligations, liabilities, and performance requirements for the whole or any part of the Contract.
-Where any such discrepancy or error arises during the Contract Term the Contractor shall have the matter clarified and corrected by the Council and confirmed in writing if required.
+If the contractor becomes aware of any discrepancy, omission, error, or ambiguity within the specification for services, or other contents of the contract, or any other document, publication, literature, or recognised practice or standard of workmanship to which the contract refers, this will not vitiate or invalidate the contract, nor release the contractor from their obligations, liabilities, and performance requirements for the whole or any part of the contract.
+Where any such discrepancy or error arises during the contract term the contractor shall have the matter clarified and corrected by the Council and confirmed in writing if required.

-All Contractors must be an accredited ARB Approved Contractor as approved by the Arboricultural Association for the duration of the Contract.
+All contractors must be an accredited ARB Approved contractor as approved by the ARBORICULTURAL ASSOCIATION1 for the duration of the contract.